jaredpetersen/raspilive/README.md

 * [`dash`](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP)

 ###### -l, --list-size
-The number of streaming video files to include in the playlist.
+The number of streaming video files included in the playlist.

 Defaults to `10`.

 ###### -s, --storage-size
-The number of stream video files to store after they cycle out of the playlist.
+The number of stream video files stored after they cycle out of the playlist.
 This is useful in cases where you want to look at previously recorded footage.
 To have a full, 24-hour cycle of recorded video, specify `43200` (each file is 2 seconds long and there are 86400 seconds in a day).

 Defaults to `10`.